 How does our fictional company solve this emerging problem?
 If they chose to keep their existing data architecture, they'd need to create two versions of their service: one for the United States, and a new siloed service for the European Union.
 The better solution is to use CockroachDB's geo-partitioning feature, which provides the ability to domicile data in close proximity to customers.
 Physically the database would have nodes in both the US and the EU, but to applications it would present logically as a monolithic database.
 While CockroachDB has had the ability since version 1.0 to replicate databases and tables with geographic constraints, geo-partitioning significantly extends this by allowing row-level control.

 Data domiciling is where we provide a differentiating capability for GDPR compliance.
-It's not compliance per se, but it unlocks the ability to create architectures where data can be processed and stored local to the customer, avoiding the costs associated with consent for cross border data transfers.
-It’s also worth mentioning that this can result in significantly reduced customer-perceived latencies!
+It's not compliance per se, but it unlocks the ability to create architectures where data can be processed and stored local to the customer, avoiding the costs associated with cross border data transfers.
+It's also worth mentioning that this can result in significantly reduced customer-perceived latencies!

 Sean Loiselle: Could you do something like this with other technologies on the market?
-For example, say you're using Cassandra, you're a small SAS company, how would you approach data domiciling if you wanted to?
+For example, say you're using Cassandra, you're a small SaaS company, how would you approach data domiciling if you wanted to?

 Spencer Kimball: Cassandra does have some of these same capabilities if you squint really hard.
 In point of fact, with talented engineers, you could string together multiple instances of MySQL or Oracle and build a middleware layer which abstracts access from the application to hide the complexity of what's happening beneath the hood.
 But then you'd essentially have built another database, and it's yours to maintain.
 Ouch.